Trustworthy Language Model (TLM) - Quickstart

 results[["response","trustworthiness_score"]] = pd.DataFrame(outputs)

-To see which model responses are least trustworthy, let’s sort the data by the trustworthiness scores.
-Observe how model responses with the lowest trustworthiness scores convey unhelpful or factually inaccurate answers, sometimes referred to as hallucinations.
+Let’s sort the data by trustworthiness scores.
+Observe how the LLM responses with the lowest trustworthiness scores convey unhelpful or factually inaccurate answers, sometimes referred to as hallucinations.
+Thankfully, TLM automatically caught these incorrect responses!

 results.sort_values(by="trustworthiness_score").head()